alexaiken/mpas-regent/README.md

 For example, you can do ncdump x1.2562.grid.nc >> output.txt to dump the contents of the grid file into a txt file called output.txt, and ncdump -v "latCell" to dump the contents of variable latCell.

 We have converted these netcdf files into regent data structures.
 This was possible because there is a C library to manipulate netcdf files (I think this is the one: https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html).
 Regent has support for calling C functions, so that is basically what we do to read the grid files into the data structures in mesh_loading.rg.
+Many of the C functions are wrapped in terra functions in netcdf_tasks.rg

 ### Partitioning